Tylenol/Acetaminophen ADHD and Autism Lawsuit

 Tylenol/Acetaminophen ADHD and Autism Lawsuits

-In just a few weeks, 19 Tylenol lawsuits have been filed.
-These lawsuits target acetaminophen manufacturers and pharmacies.
-Experts expect more lawsuits in the coming months.
-These lawsuits claim that the manufacturers and pharmacies failed to inform consumers of the risks acetaminophen poses to babies during pregnancy.
-Companies withheld warnings that traced Tylenol use during pregnancy to autism and ADHD.
-Without this information, many women unknowingly exposed their babies to lifelong disorders.
+These lawsuits claim that the manufacturers and retailers failed to inform consumers of the risks acetaminophen poses to babies during pregnancy.
+Companies reportedly withheld warnings that traced Tylenol use during pregnancy to autism and ADHD.
+Without this information, many women unknowingly exposed their babies to lifelong disorders like ADHD and autism.

-On June 10, 2022, attorneys filed a motion to consolidate Tylenol/Acetaminophen ADHD and Autism Lawsuits and create a multidistrict litigation (MDL).
-The motion named Walmart, Walgreens, CVS, Rite Aid, Costco, and Safeway as defendants.
-These chains all sell generic store-brand acetaminophen which research has linked to autism and ADHD.
-A panel will hear the oral arguments to centralize the cases in late September 2022.
+On June 10, 2022, attorneys filed a motion to consolidate Tylenol ADHD and autism lawsuits and create a multidistrict litigation (MDL).
+The motion originally named Walmart, Walgreens, CVS, Rite Aid, Costco, and Safeway as defendants.
+These chains all sell generic store-brand acetaminophen, which research has linked to autism and ADHD.
+A panel heard oral arguments to centralize the cases in late September 2022.

 Can I Recover Compensation in a Tylenol/Acetaminophen ADHD and Autism Lawsuit?